Labor Practice

 Major work-life balance support systems

-Flexible working time system; shortened working hours for childcare/family care; telecommuting system; use of annual paid days off in units of half a day; support leave (that can be taken in units of one hour and half a day); special leave system (for marriage, childbirth, bereavement, official duties, disaster damage and transfer); leave system for employees working apart from their families to return home; refreshment leave; absence for child nursing care (partially paid); absence for long-term nursing care (partially paid); leave for infertility treatment (partially paid); leave for maternity health management (partially paid); additional leave (for nursing care, long-term nursing care, infertility treatment and volunteer activities; unpaid); absence for the treatment of non-occupational illness/injury (partially paid); leave for the treatment of non-occupational illness/injury; childcare leave; long-term nursing care leave; and life support leave
+Flexible working time system; shortened working hours for childcare/family care; telecommuting system; side jobs; use of annual paid days off in units of half a day; support leave (that can be taken in units of one hour and half a day); special leave system (for marriage, childbirth, bereavement, official duties, disaster damage and transfer); leave system for employees working apart from their families to return home; refreshment leave; absence for child nursing care (partially paid); absence for long-term nursing care (partially paid); leave for infertility treatment (partially paid); leave for maternity health management (partially paid); additional leave (for nursing care, long-term nursing care, infertility treatment and volunteer activities; unpaid); absence for the treatment of non-occupational illness/injury (partially paid); leave for the treatment of non-occupational illness/injury; childcare leave; long-term nursing care leave; and life support leave

-Outline of major systems
+Outline of major work-life balance support systems

-- “Refreshment leave”: In recognition of their contribution to society, employees are awarded this leave of up to three, five and 10 days off when they turn 30, 40 and 50 years old.
+- Refreshment leave: In recognition of their contribution to society, employees are awarded this paid leave of up to three, five and 10 days off when they turn 30, 40 and 50 years old.
 It is intended to provide them with an opportunity to think about their future at significant milestone years in their life.

 - Childcare leave: Can be taken by employees who live with and are raising children younger than two years old until the day before the child’s second birthday.
 It is possible to take this leave up to twice per child during the period.
 Apart from this leave, male employees can also take paternity leave following the birth of the child.
 Moreover, if the Company gives special approval, employees can take childcare leave for up to a total of three years before the child enters elementary school.